 Reading

 In addition to their colour banded book, children also take home a library book of choice each week.
 This is to promote a love of reading and encourage children to read books for their own pleasure.
 This book of choice is from a wide range of text types in the class library and may sit outside of their reading stage.
 We encourage families to share these books together with children and support where necessary.
+This is very important to ensure children's self esteem around reading is strong.

 These reading lessons focus on the VIPERS reading areas: